comodojo/dispatcher.framework/docs/configuration.rst

 The following (basic) configuration parameters are computed and included in the configuration at init time.

-.. note:: The user configuration has precedence over the automatic one: if one automatic parameter is included in the user configuration, its value will overwrite the automatic one.
+.. note:: The user configuration has precedence over the automatic one: if one of these parameter is included in the user configuration, its value will overwrite the automatic one.

 .. topic:: (string) base-path